mizutanilab/biomimetic-nn/README.md

 # Schizophrenia-mimcking layer
 Schizophrenia-mimicking layer was inspired from the [analysis of humran brain area called cingulate cortex of schizophrenia patients](https://www.nature.com/articles/s41398-019-0427-4).
 The difference was found also in the [analysis of temporal lobe of brain](https://arxiv.org/abs/2007.00212).
-We have translated these findings of real human brain to the artificial neural network by designing 'schizophrenia layer'.
+We have translated these findings regading the human brain network into a specially designed layer here we call 'schizophrenia layer' that mimics connection impairment in schizophrenia.
 Very interestingly this layer completely suppresses overfitting and outperforms fully connected layer.
-We have experienced it in many examples:<BR><BR>
+We have experienced it in many test examples: <BR><BR>
 ![training example](pics/CIFAR_CNN_ConcurrTraj200913.png)

 ## How to implement schizophrenia layer in your network